nomad-coe/nomad-visu/docs/index.md

-# nomad-vis: Specialized visualiser for low dimensional inspection of molecular dataset at big scale
+# NOMAD-visu: A Python package for atomistic data visualisation

 Two line description of the project.
 One figure.